HE Exams Timetable

-Applications for special arrangements during these examinations, for instance, extra reading time, enlarged paper and so on should be submitted to the Examinations team by the 17th of May at firstname.lastname@example.org
+Applications for special arrangements during these examinations, for instance, extra reading time, enlarged paper and so on should be submitted to the Examinations team at firstname.lastname@example.org by:

 If you are unable to attend the examination on the day due to extenuating circumstances please contact the Examinations team as soon as possible by email email@example.com